VCUWrightCenter/TopExApp/README.md

 To include an Expansion Corpus in your analysis, make sure all of the documents are again saved in a single directory as text files.
 Then do the following:

  1) Select the "File Manager" tab in TopEx.
- 2) Click the "Background Corpus Expansion" button.
+ 2) Click the "Upload expansion docs" button.
  3) Navigate to the directory with the expansion corpus.
  4) Select the directory and the click "Upload".

-These documents will now be appended to the list of docuemnts in the Clustering Corpus to create the Background Corpus for TF-IDF creation.
-Note: Any documents uploaded as the Expansion Corpus are NOT clustered.
+To control which set of documents are included int he TF-IDF matrix, use the Background Corpus drop down in the Cluster tab.
+By default, the Clustering corpus will be used if no Expansion Corpus is loaded, or, if an Expansion Corpus is loaded, the default is to use both for the background.
+If both corpora are used as background, the Expansion documents will be *appended* to the list of documents in the Clustering Corpus to create the Background Corpus for the TF-IDF matrix.
+Note that any documents uploaded as the Expansion Corpus are _NOT_ clustered.
 They are only used for creating the TF-IDF matrix.

 Finally, you have the option of using one corpus for clustering and a completely differnt corpus as the Background Corpus.
-To do this, follow the directions for uploading the Clustering and Expansion Corpora above, then uncheck the "include input in tfidf" checkbox.
+To do this, follow the directions for uploading the Clustering and Expansion Corpora above, then select "expansion" in the Background Corpus dropdown in the Cluster tab.
 This will ensure only the Expansion Corpus is used as the background.

 ### Import Previous Analysis <a name="usage12">

 Analyses can be saved into a TopEx formatted file.
 If you need to import an analysis file do the following:

+ 1) Make sure you do not have any files loaded in the File Manager tab.
- 1) Select the "Import/Export" tab in TopEx.
+ 2) Select the "Import/Export" tab in TopEx.
- 2) Click on "Upload file for import".
+ 3) Click on "Upload file for import".
- 3) Navigate to the TopEx formatted file and click "Open".
+ 4) Navigate to the TopEx formatted file and click "Open".
+ 5) Click "Import clustering(.topex)" button to load.

+*Note: At this time you may only perform re-clustering and image/data exporting on an imported .topex file.*  Running a new analysis using the Cluster tab is not currently avaliable.
+However, all options on the Re-Cluster tab can be used to explore different numbers of clusters on the current data set.

 ## 2: Setting Analysis and Visualization Parameters <a name="usage2">

 TopEx has a variety of parameters that can be set to customize your analysis.
-There parameters are associated with how sentences are represented, how clustering is performed, and how the scatter plot is visualized.
+There are parameters associated with how sentences are represented, how clustering is performed, and how the scatter plot is visualized.
 To change the default parameters go to the "Cluster" tab in TopEx.
 The list below explains what each parameter's function is.

 ### Sentence Embedding Parameters <a name="usage12">

 These parameters control how a sentence is embeded into a numerical vector.
-By default, A TF-IDF matrix is created using all documents in the corpus.
+The TF-IDF matrix is created using all documents in the Background Corpus (see the [Import Document Corpus](#usage11) section for details).
 This TF-IDF is used to reduce sentences to their most informative 6 word phrase (see [Olex et al 2020](#paper) for details).
-The TF-IDF is then compressed down to 200 (or the number of documents minus 1) dimensions using Singular Value Decomposition (SVD) to reduce sparsity.
-The SVD row vectors associated with each word in the sentence phrase is summed to generate the sentence embedding.

-#### Include sentiment?
-The calculation to identify the most informative phrase of a sentence includes a weighting factor for words associated with positive or negative sentiment so that these words are more likely to end up in the chosen phrase to represent a sentence.
-By default, this sentiment weighting factor is included inthe calculation.
-To disable this feature and ignore the sentiment of words, UNCHECK the box beside "Include sentiment?".
-Including sentiment in the phrase calculation is task specific.
-In the use case discussed in [(Olex et al 2020)](#paper) words with sentiment were more likely to elucidate challenges faced by medical students during their intership; however, if exploring texts discussing medical symptoms or some other factual corpus, sentiment may not be as important, or even detrimental to identifying the most informative phrase with which to represent a sentence.

 #### Window Size
 Controls how many words are in the most informative phrase for each sentence.
 If a sentence is too short to contain a phrase of this length, then it is ignored and removed from analysis.
-Default value is 6, and was determined base on the 1/2 time the average length of a sentence in the Acting Inter corpus from [Olex et al 2020](#paper).
+Default value is 6, and was determined by dividing the average length of a sentence in the Acting Intern corpus from [Olex et al 2020](#paper) by two.
+If you are processing shorter sentences or phrases, such as tweets, you should consider reducing this value to retain more of your sentences in the analysis.

-#### Embedding Method: SVD
+#### Embedding Method
 Dictates the method used to obtain word vectors for each of the words in the selected phrase for each sentence.
 Options are:

 * **tfidf:** No compression performed.
 The raw TF-IDF matrix is used to get word vectors.
 Note: the "Dimensions" parameter is ignored.
-* **svd:** Singular Value Decomposition of the TF-IDF matrix into the specific number of dimensions.
+* **svd:** Singular Value Decomposition of the TF-IDF matrix into the specific number of dimensions (see below).
 (Default)
-* **umap:** Compression done by the UMAP algorithm into the specified number of dimensions.
+* **umap:** Compression done by the UMAP algorithm into the specified number of dimensions (see below).
 * **pretrained:** Option allows you to upload pre-trained word vectors, such as those from Word2Vec.
 Must also include a BIN file containing the embeddings.
-Extracts word embeddings to the specified dimensions.
+Extracts word embeddings to the specified dimensions (see below).

 #### Dimensions
 Determines the number of dimensions a word embedding will be for sentence representation and clustering.
 Default is 200 or one less than the total number of documents, whichever is smaller.
 This must be set no larger than the total number of documents!
 For example, if you uploaded 100 documents your dimensions cannot be greater than 99.
 Additionally, you must have at least 3 documents minimum.

+#### Include sentiment?
+The calculation to identify the most informative phrase of a sentence includes a weighting factor for words associated with positive or negative sentiment so that these words are more likely to end up in the chosen phrase to represent a sentence.
+By default, this sentiment weighting factor is included in the calculation.
+To disable this feature and ignore the sentiment of words, UNCHECK the box beside "Include sentiment?".
+Including sentiment in the phrase calculation is task specific.
+In the use case discussed in [(Olex et al 2020)](#paper) words with sentiment were more likely to elucidate challenges faced by medical students during their intership; however, if exploring texts discussing medical symptoms or some other factual corpus, sentiment may not be as important, or even detrimental, to identifying the most informative phrase with which to represent a sentence.

 ### Sentence Clustering Parameters <a name="usage13">
 The sentence clustering parameters control how sentence embeddings are grouped together.
-By default, the K-means clustering algorithm is used, which requires Euclidean distance as the distance metric, to group sentences into 20 clusters.
+By default, the K-means clustering algorithm is used, which requires Euclidean distance as the distance metric, to group sentences into clusters.

 #### Clustering Method
-Determines the method used for clustering setnences.
+Determines the method used for clustering sentences.
 Options are:

-* **kmeans:** Requires a pre-specified number of cluster to create.
+* **kmeans:** Requires a pre-specified number of cluster to create (see Threshold parameter).
+Also ignores Clustering Distance Metric parameter as Euclidean is required.
 (Default)
-* **hac:** Hierarchical Agglomerative Clustering requires a height at which to cut the generated dendrogram to create distinct clusters.
+* **hac:** Hierarchical Agglomerative Clustering can be used with any of the Clustering Distance Metrics below, and it requires a height at which to cut the generated dendrogram to create distinct clusters (see Threshold parameter).

 #### Clustering Distance Metric:
 Specifies the method used for determining sentence similarity.
 Options include: